Columbia University traditions: Tree-Lighting and Yule Log Ceremonies

 The campus Tree Lighting ceremony was inaugurated in 1998.
 It celebrates the illumination of the medium-sized trees lining College Walk in front of Kent Hall and Hamilton Hall on the east end and Dodge Hall and Pulitzer Hall on the west, just before finals week in early December.
 The lights remain on until February 28.
 Students meet at the sundial for free hot chocolate, performances by a cappella groups, and speeches by the university president and a guest.

 Immediately following the College Walk festivities is one of Columbia's older holiday traditions, the lighting of the Yule Log.
 The Christmas ceremony dates to 1910 under President Nicholas Murray Butler.
 A troop of students dressed as Continental Army soldiers carry the eponymous log from the sun-dial to the lounge of John Jay Hall, where it is lit amid the singing of seasonal carols.
 The Christmas ceremony is accompanied by a reading of A Visit From St. Nicholas by Clement Clarke Moore and Yes, Virginia, There is a Santa Claus by Francis Pharcellus Church.
+In 1963, the Yule Log ceremony was presided over by Dwight C. Miner.